justintemps/justintemps/src/lib/content/posts/use-altcha-to-protect-forms.md

 ## Wait, why does this work?

 You might wonder how this works, given that we’re not trying to determine whether the user is human.
-Think like a spam bot.
+To understand, put yourself in the position of a busy little spam bot.
 The simplest way to abuse a form is to scrape the page and POST spammy data directly to the handler.

 But ALTCHA makes that difficult.
 It adds a required field that can’t be completed without JavaScript.
 So instead of just scraping and submitting, the bot has to execute the JavaScript as if it were a browser — which takes time and resources.